cwegscheid08/mardi_gras_game_2/README.md

 This is going to have to be run on a localhost and through a web browser, so this might have to be in a Rails app to help with routing(unless you want to build the routing yourself or do everything in JavaScript).
 The app.rb file should initialize the game.

+## INTEGRATING SPOT TO BUSINESS

+A business can have multiple spots.
+I want to be able to add an array of number which represents the spots that these businesses must occupy.